-Guy Opperman was first elected to be the Member of Parliament for Hexham at the 2010 General Election and re-elected in 2015 with an increased majority.
+Guy Opperman was first elected to be the Member of Parliament for Hexham at the 2010 General Election and was re-elected at both the 2015 and 2017 General Elections.

 While a barrister, he did many years of pro bono work with the Western Circuit Free Representation Unit and the Bar Pro Bono Unit, providing free legal assistance in hundreds of cases on behalf of Victim Support and the Citizens Advice Bureau.
 He was named 'Lawyer of the Week' by The Times in 2007, and was awarded the Bar Pro Bono Award by the then Attorney General, Lord Goldsmith QC, for his voluntary work on behalf of victims in Criminal Injuries Compensation Appeals.
 In 2009 the then Attorney General, Baroness Scotland QC, presented him with a Pro Bono Hero award in the House of Commons for his work on preventing hospital closures.
 He is now a "door tenant" at 3PB and is no longer in active practice at the Bar having committed to being a full-time MP.

 Guy first got interested in national politics after giving up his time as a barrister for free to lead a campaign to fight the closure of Savernake NHS Hospital, which he credited with saving his mother's life from cancer.
 Guy was one of the first MPs in the UK to employ an apprentice.
 Guy's apprentice, Jade, from Prudhoe, completed her Business and Administration Apprenticeship in 2012.
 She has since secured a full-time position with the MP in his busy Hexham office.

 In September 2012 Guy was appointed as Parliamentary Private Secretary (PPS) to the Immigration Minister, in the Home Office.
 He then became an Assistant Whip and was promoted to Government Whip and Lord Commissioner of HM Treasury in July 2016.